 Satotanada (Village Rice Terrace)

-Kangetsuro Hall is a facility for interaction located at the center of Suikei-en (Japanese Garden).
-It includes a rest area, cafe space, an observation deck, a meeting room, Tsuki-no-Niwa Gallery, and Saganaka Momen Traditional Museum.
+Kangetsuro Hall is a facility for promoting exchange located at the center of Suikei-en.
+The hall includes a rest area, cafe space, an observation deck, a meeting room, the Tsuki-no-Niwa（Moon Garden) Gallery, and the Saganaka Cotton Textile Museum.